How Many People Are Named Emma?

 An estimated 548,640 people in the United States have the first name Emma.
 While not in the top 50, it remains a well-known name ranking #73 overall.
 It is almost exclusively a female name.
 The average bearer is 20 years old, and Emma peaked in popularity in 2003 with 22,756 births that year.
 It has a similar number of bearers to Larry (547,387).

-Below you will find a full statistical profile of Emma as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Emma as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Emma paired with any surname.

 Key Insights